clauskovacs/numerical-laplace-solver/README.md

 ## Additional information

 A video of the propagation of the algorithm will be created, as well as a plot of the electric field.
-One of the results can be found at: <https://www.youtube.com/watch?v=tzwLN4l16k4>
+Animated results showing the electric potential vs. iterations can be found exemplarily at: <https://www.youtube.com/watch?v=tzwLN4l16k4> and <https://youtu.be/FtZGFcEHYiQ>